cap-js/docs/java/migration.md

 The default value of CDS Property `cds.security.authentication.normalizeProviderTenant` is changed to `true`.
 With this change, the provider tenant is normalized and set to `null` in the UserInfo by default.
 If you have subscribed the provider tenant to your application you need to disable this feature.

+#### Vitrual elements

+The values for elements annotated with the annotation `@Core.Computed: true`, notably, virtual elements are no longer retained after CQN statement execution.
+Previously this was the case only for `Upsert` statement.
+Their values are no longer available in the `Result` of the CQN statement and are not available in the `@After` handlers.

 ### Lean Draft

 The property `cds.drafts.associationsToInactiveEntities` has been removed.
 It enabled a feature, which caused associations to other draft documents to combine active and inactive versions of the association target.
 This mixing of inactive and active data is no longer supported.